💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

-Businesses you can start with $500 or less
+10 small businesses you can start for $1,000 or less

 Launching an ecommerce gig has become popular, but it can be more complicated than digital-only businesses.
 Because ecommerce involves selling and shipping physical goods, starting an ecommerce business can cost more than the other options we’ve listed—you’ll need money to buy the inventory you’re planning to sell.

 One way to get around that is to sell things you already have, like used items on eBay or second-hand clothes on Poshmark.
 You can use the income from selling your own used items to buy more inventory to sell and expand your business without much cash investment.
 Once you have goods to sell, you can establish your online storefront on one or multiple sites, such as Amazon, Wix Ecommerce, or Etsy.

 But what if you don't want to take on the risk of inventory?
 In that case, consider dropshipping.
 This business strategy involves submitting customer orders to a supplier, which in turn processes and ships the order under your brand name.
 You're relieved of having to store the items yourself, but it isn't all peachy.
 For one thing, dropshipping has a low bar to entry.
 This downside means profit margins are tiny as anyone can theoretically offer the same products instantly.